 Award Amounts and Requirements

 I understand that any money posted to my student account (including, but not limited to, scholarships, assistant-ships, fellowships, and other educational benefits) that do not appear on my Financial Aid Offer Letter may reduce my financial need, and an adjustment of my award(s) may be necessary.
-I understand that Student Financial Aid and Scholarships should be notified in writing by me or by the appropriate agency or donor providing assistance of all sources of funds not listed on my Financial Aid Offer Letter.
+I understand that Financial Aid and Scholarships should be notified in writing by me or by the appropriate agency or donor providing assistance of all sources of funds not listed on my Financial Aid Offer Letter.

 I understand that my award depends on the available funding for the program and the award amount(s) may be modified, changed, or canceled at any time without prior notification if regulations or funding for the program(s) change or if my financial aid eligibility changes.